What is the formwork?

 Hence, it should be mandatory for the site engineer to,

-- Check the formwork before concreting to make sure it is strong enough to withstand both construction and dead loads.
+• Check the formwork before concreting to make sure that it is strong enough to withstand both the construction loads and dead loads.

-Hence, a site engineer should have a good knowledge about the formwork removal time.
+Hence, a site engineer should have good knowledge about the formwork removal time.

 Maintenance of formwork